soup-bowl/whatsth.is/README.md

 This app comprises of two components - A React frontend (this repository), and a [C# .NET inspection API][api].

-[The website this powers][site] is deployed by the 'main' branch.
-All changes and PRs go into the 'develop' branch (see [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).

 ## Getting Started

 ### With Gitpod